 Students who are interested in applying to law school should register early in their college careers with pre-law advising.
 The Pre-Professional Advising Office, located at 100 Bay State Road, 4th Floor, has information and materials relating to law school and law-related careers.
 General informational meetings are held each year, and individual advising appointments may be scheduled with pre-law advisors throughout the year.

 The Law School Admission Council (LSAC) and most law schools state specifically that a pre-law curriculum is not particularly advantageous or even desirable.
 Law schools look for skills in reading, analytical thinking, and written and oral communication; these skills can be gained in almost any curriculum.
 Boston University, therefore, does not offer a specific pre-law major.
 Instead, students are encouraged to choose classes based on their interest in the subject matter and their ability to do well in such classes.
 It is, however, important to develop those skills that are most likely to be utilized in law school and in the practice of law, such as written and oral communication skills and knowledge of current political and social issues.
 Additionally, students are urged to acquire a broad liberal arts foundation by taking courses in a number of different areas.

 Some students may be undecided about whether to pursue legal studies.
 Boston University does offer courses related to law, legal thinking, and the legal process in a variety of the departments within the University.
 These courses may be particularly helpful to students in the decision-making process.

-Interested students should also obtain information about the five pre-law organizations: the Pre-law Society, the Diversity in Law Association, the Pre-Law Review, the Mock Trial Team, and the Mock Mediation Team.
-For additional information regarding these organizations, visit the Pre-professional Advising Office at 100 Bay State Road on the fourth floor, call 617-353-4867, or send an email to email@example.com.
+Interested students should also obtain information about the five pre-law student organizations: the Pre-law Society, the Diversity in Law Association, the Pre-Law Review, the Mock Trial Team, and the Mock Mediation Team.
+For additional information regarding these organizations, visit the Pre-Professional Advising Office at 100 Bay State Road, 4th Floor, call 617-353-4867, or send an email to email@example.com.